alaatm/Sejil/README.md

 In addition to filtering logs by level; exceptions only; and date range via the UI, you can also search by text to filter your logs:

 * To filter logs by a specific search term, just type it in the search box and hit enter.
-If the search term contains spaces or any of the following [ "=", "!", "(", ")"], make sure to enclose it in double quotes.
+If the search term contains spaces or any of the following `=`, `!`, `(`, `)` then make sure to enclose it in double quotes.

     Examples:
     ```